ColinNebula/portfolio-challenge/README.md

 Colin Nebula
 Challenge 1 Portfolio Webpage

+As an open and approachable person who loves to engage with others both in person and virtually, I find myself always drawn to anything to do with technology and computers.
+As a self starter who loves being part of a team as well, I bring discpline and rigour from my years serving the US Army.
+This, in addition to my numerous diplomas in digital art, technology, animation, and now coding, have helped me reach my present postion where I hope to develop websites, both large and small.
+Ease of transition, smooth and appealing visuals that help deliver a client's vision in a concise and timely manner are my goals.
+Thank you for visiting my portfolio.

+WEBSITE
 This website is a portfolio webpage, it it showcases my new web development skills.
 This webpage is properly geared to reach as many users as possible.
 It has a lot of features including search engine optimisation, accessibility for people with vision disabilities.